Mohammad Gul Khan Momand: Pashtun/Afghan Nationalism

-Mohammad Gul Khan has contributed to Pashto language and literature.
-His work can best be compared to Khushal Khan Khattak and Rahman Baba as a poet, writer, and orator.
-Mohammad Gul Khan was a strong advocate of the purification of the Pashto language.
-His literary work mainly deals with Pashto language.
+Mohammad Gul Khan's literary work mainly deals with Pashto language.
 He wrote several books and compiled a Pashto dictionary called "De Pakhtu Sind".
 His other work include "De Pukhtu De Zabe Lyara" (on Pashto grammar) and another book entitled "De Pashto Landakai".
 His letter to Abdul Rauf Benawa regarding the importance of language for the nation and the responsibilities of writers and leaders towards their language was published in a fifty-three page essay by Pashto Tolana (Pashto Gathering), in Kabul.
 "This essay counts all the virtues of human life in relation to Pashto and Pashtunwali."
 (Hamish Khalil, 1995).

-Mohammad Gul Khan has served his whole career to defend the sovereignty and independence of Afghanistan.
-He was a strong supporter of a powerful and unified Afghan National Army.
-Mohammad Gul Khan was a strong advocate of Pushtun Human Rights even across the Durand line which includes Khyber-Pakhtunkhwa, Federally Administered Tribal Areas (FATA) and part of Balochistan.
+Mohammad Gul Khan supported a powerful and unified Afghan National Army.

 According to his defenders, Mohammad Gul Khan was fair and just with other ethnic minorities in Afghanistan.
 Author Nancy Tapper in her book "Bartered Brides" describes Mohammad Gul Khan as, "Despite fiercely pro-Pashtun sentiments, Muhammad Gul Khan refused to countenance the oppression perpetuated by the Khans.
 He balanced the domination of Durrani from Kandahar by introducing many more eastern Pashtuns to the area (especially as landowners between Aqcha and Balkh), and he appears to have dealt fairly with petitions against the Nazarzai brought by Uzbeks and Aymaks from throughout the Saripul region and its hinterland." p.
 34.

 According to his detractors, Mohmand enforced a central government policy of political and cultural discrimination against non-Pashtuns.
-It is true that he was assigned as a "special envoy to northern Afghanistan" where he pushed for its Pashtunization (i.e. settling Pashtuns, often by force, in the north).
+He was assigned as a "special envoy to northern Afghanistan" where he pushed for its Pashtunization (i.e. settling Pashtuns, often by force, in the north).
 His Pashtunization projects also included changing the lingua franca of the region from Persian to Pashto.
-Regardless of his actual character, he is associated with oppression and disenfranchisement among the non-Pashtuns of northern Afghanistan.
+He is associated with oppression and disenfranchisement among the non-Pashtuns of northern Afghanistan.

 Death

 Gul Khan Momand died on August 18, 1964, at the age of 79.
-His funeral was attended by the then prime minister of Afghanistan, Sardar Mohammad Daoud Khan, and Zahir Shah.
+His funeral was attended by the then prime minister of Afghanistan, Sardar Mohammad Daoud Khan, and King Zahir Shah.
+He is survived by his only daughter who was married to one Sher Ahmad Khan of Lalpura District, Nangarhar.

-He was buried in Kabul, Afghanistan.
+He was buried at Shuhada-e-Saliheen Cemetery in Kabul, Afghanistan.